Student with Disabilities Policy

 Federal and state laws require that the University provide reasonable accommodations to all students with documented disabilities.
 Students wishing to obtain reasonable accommodations must first be determined eligible for reasonable accommodations.
-Eligibility for reasonable accommodations is determined and documentation of this is prepared and retained by USF's Student Disability Services Offices (SDS).
-Students with Learning Disabilities, Attention Deficit Disorder, and Asperger's Syndrome and other disabilities may be referred to SDS in Gleeson Library, Lower Level, Room 20 (x2613).
-Staff in the Center for Academic and Student Achievement (CASA) Office (Shona Doyle, Associate Vice Provost and Dean of Academic Student Services, x6113) are often knowledgeable of individual student circumstances as well; however, determination of reasonable accommodations is the responsibility of SDS, in collaboration with the student and you as the faculty member.
+Eligibility for reasonable accommodations is determined and documentation of this is prepared and retained by USF’s Student Disability Services Offices (SDS).
+Students with physical, psychological, medical, and other disabilities may be referred to SDS— firstname.lastname@example.org; (415) 422-2613.
+Staff in the Center for Academic and Student Achievement (CASA) Office (Shona Milazo, Associate Vice Provost and Dean of Academic Student Services, (415) 422-6113) are often knowledgeable of individual student circumstances as well; however, determination of reasonable accommodations is the responsibility of SDS, in collaboration with the student and you as the faculty member.

 Confidentiality rights maintain that students with disabilities are not required to provide medical documentation or results of a psycho-educational assessment directly to you.
 However, they are required to provide this information to SDS prior to receiving reasonable accommodations from the University.
 Therefore, you may request that your student provide you with accommodation verification from SDS before accommodating the student.

-Should you have questions regarding the reasonable accommodation process at the University, or wish to discuss accommodation recommendations made for your course by Student Disability Services, please contact the appropriate office listed above for advice as soon as the matter is drawn to your attention.
-Additional resources for you may be found on the USF SDS website.
+Should you have questions regarding the reasonable accommodation process at the University, or wish to discuss accommodation recommendations made for your course by Student Disability Services, or in the event that there is a question or concern raised by any SDS student or faculty regarding approved disability accommodations that remains unresolved after communication between the student and faculty, I strongly encourage you to contact the appropriate office listed above for advice and/or assistance as soon as the matter is drawn to your attention.
+Additional resources may also be found on this SDS webpage.